Nameless Rumia's Wiki

 • Don't be too flashy.
 If the community emphasizes anonymity, you aren't supposed to stand out in the first place!
 Even if you're not trying to, you'll always come off as flashy with the name on.

 • You'll need thick skin.
 Anonymity can bring out the worst in people, so don't take these things too personally.
-This is also a reason why you should avoid using the “self insert” name.
+This is another reason why you should avoid any 'self insert' names.

 • If you want a large community, you need other moderators.
 If you have no connections, this will be tough.
 You don't want to be the only moderator going insane by patrolling your own creation.

 • You need a place for staff communications.
-There will inevitably be some IRC channel, a private board,1) a Skype group, a Discord server,2) and so forth.
-I'll expand on this in Part 4.
+There will inevitably be some IRC channel, a private board,2) a Skype group, a Discord guild,3) and so forth.
+I will expand on this in Part 4.

 Part 2: The Boards